-Sisyphus was the founder and first king of Ephyra, a shrewd and cunning man.
+Sisyphus was the founder and first king of Ephyra (Corinth in some versions); he was a shrewd and cunning man.
 His kingdom flourished under his rule, excelling in both navigation and trading.
 As often is the case, his success was gained at the expense of others, and his name was tarnished by acts of cheating and deception.
 He also violated the sacred act of hospitality on more than one occasion, slaughtering guests under his roof and in his care, an offence in the eyes of Zeus.
 Sisyphus’s flagrant disregard for the law grew until his overarching confidence saw him making deals with and against the gods themselves.
-Seeing Zeus abduct and hide the river nymph Aegina one day, Sisyphus approached her father, the river-god Asopus, and brokered a deal for a new river in return for revealing the whereabouts of his daughters.
+Seeing Zeus abduct and hide the river nymph Aegina one day, Sisyphus approached her father, the river-god Asopus, and brokered a deal for a new river in return for revealing the whereabouts of his daughter.

 And I saw Sisyphus at his endless task raising his prodigious stone with both his hands.
 With hands and feet he tried to roll it up to the top of the hill, but always, just before he could roll it over on to the other side, its weight would be too much for him, and the pitiless stone would come thundering down again on to the plain.
 Then he would begin trying to push it up hill again, and the sweat ran off him and the steam rose after him – Homer, The Odyssey